-Lessons From Legendary Millionaire Trader
+Lessons from a Legendary Millionaire Trader

-Jesse Livermore was born in 1877, and even though technology has changed a lot since his time, his book How to Trade in Stocks and the book which chronicles his early trading career (name is changed in the book) Reminiscences of a Stock of Operator by Edwin Lefevre, still offer a ton of valuable insight to traders.
+Jesse Livermore was born in 1877, and even though technology has changed a lot since his time, his book How to Trade in Stocks, and the book which chronicles his early trading career (his name is changed in the book) Reminiscences of a Stock of Operator by Edwin Lefevre, still offer a ton of valuable insight to traders.

-Another lesson I learned early is that there is nothing new in Wall Street.
-There can't be because speculation is as old as the hills. - Jesse Livermore
+"Another lesson I learned early is that there is nothing new in Wall Street.
+There can't be because speculation is as old as the hills."

 Lesson 1.
-Only buy strong stocks in a bull market, and only short weak stocks in a bear market.
+Only buy strong stocks in a bull market and only short weak stocks in a bear market.

-Bull and bear markets are when stock prices are rising or falling overall, respectively.
-"Stocks," as a whole, are represented by a major index, such as the S&P 500 in the U.S..
-Therefore, when this index is in an uptrend, focus on taking long trades in the stocks which are strongest.
+Bull and bear markets happen when stock prices are rising or falling overall, respectively.
+Stocks, as a whole or market, are represented by a major index, such as the S&P 500 in the U.S. Therefore, when this index is in an uptrend, focus on taking long trades in the stocks which are strongest.

 Lesson 2.
 If you don't have a trade setup, don't trade.

-It was never my thinking that made the big money for me, it always was sitting.
+"It was never my thinking that made the big money for me, it always was sitting."

 Lesson 3.
 Trade with stop loss orders, and know what that level is before you take a trade.